|

 and the

-I am involved in a variety of academic and community
+I am involved in a variety of university,

 service.
-I worked on issues of general education,
+I work on issues of general education,

-fairly when they have complaints against the institution.
-I serve as a Vice President
+treated fairly when they have complaints against the institution.
+My

 Programs of the Jean Piaget

-serve on the board of directors of the
+(Teaching of Psychology) and on the board of the Jean Piaget Society.

 DaVinci Academy of Science and the

-Arts (DASA) which is a charter high school.
-The DaVinci Academy was
+Arts (DASA) which is a charter high school which included a period as

-named the 2008 Utah Charter School of the Year.
+named the Utah Charter School of the Year in 2008.

 career is my work with students on research.
-It has been
+May own linage traces back to

 my style to work with as many students as I could.
 Whatever positive impact I